Child Q told she ‘may be arrested’ if she did not consent to search, panel hears

 The officer confirmed she had completed equality training, including on unconscious bias and discriminatory stereotypes, and said she was “aware” of stereotypes relating to black people.

-She told the hearing she did not “see the relevance” of the fact Child Q was being questioned by two white police officers.
+She said she did not “see the relevance” of the fact Child Q was being questioned by two white police officers.

 Mr Gold asked: “Would you accept that a stereotype of black people is they may more likely to be stopped and searched?”